 A. Pham, J. B. García Martínez, V. Brynych, J. M. Pearce, R. Stormbjorne, D. C. Denkenberger

-Abstract: Abrupt sunlight reduction scenarios (ASRS) following catastrophic events such as a nuclear war, a large volcanic eruption or an asteroid strike could prompt global agricultural collapses.
+Abstract: Abrupt sunlight reduction scenarios (ASRS) following catastrophic events, such as a nuclear war, a large volcanic eruption or an asteroid strike, could prompt global agricultural collapse.
 There are low-cost foods that could be made available in an ASRS: resilient foods.
-Nutritionally adequate combinations of these were investigated for different stages of a scenario with an effective response, based on existing technology.
-While macro- and micronutrient requirements were overall met, some—potentially chronic—deficiencies were highlighted, (e.g. vitamins D, E and K).
-Resilient sources of micronutrients for mitigating these and other potential deficiencies are identified.
-Results suggest that no life-threatening micronutrient deficiencies or excesses would necessarily be present given an effective response.
+Nutritionally adequate combinations of these resilient foods are investigated for different stages of a scenario with an effective response, based on existing technology.
+While macro- and micronutrient requirements were overall met, some—potentially chronic—deficiencies were identified (e.g., vitamins D, E and K).
+Resilient sources of micronutrients for mitigating these and other potential deficiencies are presented.
+The results of this analysis suggest that no life-threatening micronutrient deficiencies or excesses would necessarily be present given preparation to deploy resilient foods and an effective response.
 Careful preparedness and planning—such as stock management and resilient food production ramp-up—is indispensable for an effective response that not only allows for fulfilling people’s energy requirements, but also prevents severe malnutrition.